 The area is served by Florida East Coast (FEC) Railway Company and by the South Central Florida Express (SCFE).
-Both lines connect to CSX Railway and Norfolk Southern to provide service throughout Florida, the United States, as well as parts of Canada.
+Both lines connect to CSX Railway and Norfolk Southern to provide service throughout Florida, the United States, and parts of Canada.